Learn to write code for free in any GIS programming language

 You should be familiar with SQL and be able to perform SELECT, INSERT, MODIFY and DELETE statements.
 Joins, relates and further SQL knowledge is greatly valued in the field.

-- Intro to SQL: Querying and Managing Data (KhanAcademy) – Manage data in a relational database with SQL.
+- Khan Academy’s Intro to SQL: Querying and managing data helps you manage data in a relational database with SQL.
 This free course teaches you how to use SQL to store, query, and manipulate data.
-(Intro to SQL: Querying and managing data)

 When given a database, explore the data models within it.
 Understand the structure of the database.
 This database design structure are often represented in UML diagrams.